What are Medicare Parts A, B, C, and D?

 What does Original Medicare NOT cover?

 Original Medicare does not cover routine dental, vision exams, hearing aids, or long-term custodial care.
-It also doesn't cover prescription drugs — that's Part D. Most people add a Medicare Supplement (with a Part D plan) or choose a Medicare Advantage plan to fill these gaps.
+It also doesn't cover prescription drugs โ that's Part D. Most people add a Medicare Supplement (with a Part D plan) or choose a Medicare Advantage plan to fill these gaps.
+Learn more about Medicare Supplement vs Medicare Advantage in Washington and whether Medicare covers long-term care in Washington.

 How is Medicare different in Washington State?